remya-dev/stripe_integration_final/README.md

-# PaymentIntents One-time paymentnusing REACT
+# PaymentIntents One-time payments using REACT

 This sample shows how to build a card form to take a payment using the [Payment Intents API](https://stripe.com/docs/payments/payment-intents), [Stripe Elements](https://stripe.com/payments/elements) and [React](https://reactjs.org/).